bytedance/g3/g3proxy/doc/protocol/client/egress_path_selection.rst

 The key should be the escaper name, so the corresponding value will be handled by that escaper.

-The format of the value should be defined by each escaper that has such support.
+The format of the value is defined by each :ref:`escaper <configuration_escaper>` that has such support.